-- Road-link networks are hard to generate. - Meteorological conditions are applied to a large spatial range, where boundary layer characteristics may vary. - Local measurements are needed to verify general characteristics in traffic patterns and volumes. - Air quality modeling is computationally resource intensive, but capture temporal and spatial variability with accurate emissions and meteorological inputs.
+- Road-link based activity (traffic, speed, vehicle mix, etc.) is hard to generate. - Meteorological conditions are applied to a large spatial range, where boundary layer characteristics may vary. - Local measurements are needed to verify general characteristics in traffic patterns and volumes. - Air quality modeling is computationally resource intensive, but captures temporal and spatial variability with accurate emissions and meteorological inputs.